alpacahq/user-docs/content/api-documentation/api-v2/_index.md

 ## Rate Limit
 There is a rate limit for the API requests.
-When it is exceeded, the API server returns error response with HTTP status code 429.  **The rate limit is 200 requests per every minute per API key.**
+When it is exceeded, the API server returns error response with HTTP status code 429.  **The rate limit is 200 requests every minute per API key.**

 ## General Rules
 ### Time Format and Time Zone